dgaimpact/dga-platform/00_FOUNDATIONS/governance/business-model.md

 DGA is a **market-limited, subscription-based AI visibility and relationship-leverage operating system** for MPs and REAs.

 DGA is designed to:
-- improve AI discoverability and recommendability
+- improve AI recommendability and discoverability through governed execution and consistency, without guaranteeing platform response or outcomes.
 - reinforce clear professional entities
 - protect referral positioning from commoditization
 - operate with enforced scarcity by market